homemadearcade/zero/todo/1_UPNEXT.md

 UPLOAD PHOTOS
   Textures
-    Security for changing the game textures....
-Any user can really edit those textures now because amazon isnt checking.
+    Security for changing the game images....
+Any user can really edit those images now because amazon isnt checking.
 Perhaps it has to go through our check? attempt the user profile pic upload first
-    Should be a /texture route not an aws route
+    Should be a /image route not an aws route

 VIDEO CALL BLOCKING
   End Call for everyone in lobby, End call for self also